-Between 2017-2019, a 3-year period, Duval County reported 866 HAZMAT incidents that required some type of cleanup crews.
+Between 2017-2025, a 3-year period, Duval County and its jurisdictions experienced 806 HAZMAT incidents that met EPA reporting criteria.
 In compliance with §403.077, F.S., and the public interest, the DEP has made any Notices of Pollution that it has received publicly available.
 Excerpts from these notices are summarized within the HAZMAT hazard specific section, presented as provided by the reporting entity.
 The COJ or DEP are not responsible for the accuracy of any information submitted.